alloba/book-of-hours-notes/places/Crucible Tower - Governor's Office.md

 ## Description
 Crucible Tower: Governor's Office

-The Governor's office - quietly luxurious, at least by the standards of the Cucurbit.
-Collers was devoted to his cause and his service, but he did insist on his little pleasures.
+The Governor's office - quietly luxurious, at least by the standards of the Cucurbit. [[George Collers|Collers]] was devoted to his cause and his service, but he did insist on his little pleasures.